ertrzyiks/pixel-pattern-generator/README.md

-schibsted-pixel-web
+pixel-pattern-generator
 ===================

-This is generator for new Schibsted branding pixel.
+This is generator for pixel figures.